-SCCHA continues to the develop its "Focus Forward" program (Activity 2014-1a and Activity 2014-1b), originally proposed in FY2014.
+SCCHA continues development of its "Focus Forward" pilot program (Activity 2014-1a and Activity 2014-1b), originally proposed in FY2014.
 The Focus Forward program was separated in to two different but related activities in the FY2018 plan: case management and ongoing program incentives (Activity 2014-1a) and time-limited vouchers and a tiered rent structure (Activity 2014-1b).
-In FY2019, SCCHA hired a consultant with experience in economic self-sufficiency programs to fully develop the documents, materials, policies, and procedures for the Focus Forward program.
-SCCHA expects completion of work on the development of the Focus Forward program in late FY2020 or early FY2021.
-SCCHA also reproposed Activity 2014-b, in the FY2020 Plan, to limit the portability of Focus Forward participants.
+In the FY2019 plan, SCCHA re-proposed Activity 2014-b to limit the portability of Focus Forward participants.
+In FY2020, SCCHA worked closely with the consultant to fully develop the documents, materials, policies, and procedures for the Focus Forward program.
+SCCHA expects completion of work on the development of the Focus Forward program in FY2021.

-The Housing Department Policy team continued work on updating the procedure manuals used by staff in the administration of the Section 8 program.
+The Housing Department Policy team did a comprehensive update to procedure manuals used by staff in the administration of the Section 8 program and completed work on underwriting guidelines for housing projects applying for Project Based Vouchers.
+SCCHA hired consultants to develop these guidelines along with a tool to ensure that the number of vouchers awarded to the property are right-sized given the project's overall operating expenses and needs.
 SCCHA's Compliance team monitors and evaluates staff performance in the administration of the Agency's federal programs helping identify areas where additional training or better written procedures are needed.
 SCCHA's Training and Outreach team continues to provide comprehensive training to new and experienced staff on the work processes required to administer the Agency's different voucher programs.

-SCCHA's affordable housing development work continued at Laurel Grove and Park Avenue Senior Apartments projects - two 100%-PBV projects purchased with MTW funds.
-SCCHA completed construction of Laurel Grove Apartments and the community was fully leased up by the end of December 2018.
-Work on Park Avenue Senior Apartments continues with completion projected in early 2020.
+Construction at SCCHA's affordable senior housing project, Park Avenue Senior Apartments - a 100%-PBV project, was finally completed.
+SCCHA's contractors finished construction and the community was fully leased up in the Spring of 2020.